webcodesk/webcodesk-srv/README.md

 Then the Framework connects the containers into chains of actions, exactly as you do it using Redux actions.

 The configuration of the Framework is complex enough to write it manually.
-So Webcodesk lets you create and edit it with:
+So Webcodesk lets you create and edit it with visual editors:
 * the page editor
 * the flow diagram editor